 This chapter describes a Java example of using the LoginByToken method.
+A vCenter Server session begins with the call to the LoginByToken method after receiving the token from the SSO Server.

-- "vCenter Server Single Sign On Session" on page 39 - "Saving the vCenter Server Session Cookie" on page 41 - "Using LoginByToken" on page 42 - "Restoring the vCenter Server Session Cookie" on page 43 vCenter Server Single Sign On Session
+- "vCenter Server Single Sign-On Session" on page 39 - "Steps to Connect with a vSphere Server" on page 41 vCenter Server Single Sign-On Session

-After you obtain a SAML token from the vCenter Single Sign On Server, you can use the vSphere API method LoginByToken to establish a single sign on session with a vCenter Server.
-See "vCenter Single Sign On Client Example (JAX-WS)" on page 33 for an example of obtaining a vCenter Single Sign On token.
+After you obtain a SAML token from the vCenter Single Sign-On server, you can use the vSphere Web Services API method LoginByToken to establish a single sign-on session with a vCenter server.
+See "vCenter Single Sign-On Client Example (JAX-WS)" on page 33 for an example of obtaining a vCenter Single Sign-On token.

-At the beginning of a vCenter Single Sign On session, your client is responsible for the following tasks:
+At the beginning of a vCenter Single Sign-On session, your client is responsible for the following tasks:

 - Maintain the vCenter session cookie.
-The vSphere architecture uses an HTTP cookie to support a persistent connection between a vSphere client and a vCenter Server.
-During the initial connection, the Server produces a session cookie.
-Operations during the login sequence will reset the request context so your client must save this cookie and re-introduce it at the appropriate times. - Insert the vCenter Single Sign On token and a timestamp into the SOAP header of the LoginByToken message.
+The vSphere architecture uses an HTTP cookie to support a persistent connection between a vSphere client and a vCenter server.
+During the initial connection, the server produces a session cookie.
+Operations during the login sequence will reset the request context so your client must save this cookie and re-introduce it at the appropriate times. - Insert the vCenter Single Sign-On token and a timestamp into the SOAP header of the LoginByToken message.